 There has been significant research mapping the networks of relations among movement organizations and movement activists, but less attention has been paid to understanding the network position in society of the movement carriers, the population from which movement participants are drawn.
 Just as all people have a gender and all people have a race, all social movements have an ethnicity.
-That is, all social movements have an ethnic/racial make-up that maps onto the ethnic/racial structure of the society it is in, and that ethnic/racial make-up is a critically important feature of a social movement that shapes everything about it.
+That is, all social movements have an ethnic/racial make-up that maps onto the ethnic/racial structure of the society it is in.
 All social movements are either internally homogeneous or they are internally heterogeneous; it matters either way.
 All social movements are either dominated by a majority ethnie, dominated by a minority ethnie, or are ethnically mixed.
 It matters regardless of which it is.
 All movements either have extensive network ties to the broader society, or are insular and isolated.
 All movement discourses are either relatively central to or relatively peripheral to mainstream discourses.
 All movement participants either identify with dominant social groups or they do not.
 It is impossible to do good theorizing about social movements without theorizing their ethnic dimension.
 Unfortunately, too much theorizing has ignored this dimension and has attempted to draw inferences about social movements in general from one narrow type of movement.